diohlicious/collection-management-app/README.md

 Sourcecode are uploaded for presentation and portfolio purpose but can be use under [MIT License](License.md).
 However some file/s that related to dependency may be missing and limited to cooperational agreement only.

 Listed file below are limited to cooperational agreement.
-Go to playstore to download demo version.
 | File | Desc | Used
 |:-----|:-----|:-----
 | dson.java | diohlicious-json serialize and deserialize | most of class
 | AndroidManifest.xml | contain google api key| - |

+Go to playstore to download demo version.
+User: sunu
+Password: diohlicious